anniekli/oregon-trail-2.0/README.md

 ### Week 3
 For week 3, I will focus on the details of the animation and making it smoother.
 .
 I'll also add the background music and any other sound effects that might play at various checkpoints.
+I will also add the player's stats at the bottom of the screen while they are traveling, and create the "start game" page.

 ### Extension
 If I finish the project early, I could add in more variations of the "mini games", or make the animation